wdlang/cusps_quench_dynamics/README.md

 # cusps_quench_dynamics
-Matlab codes used to generate the figures in the paper 'Cusps in the quench dynamics of a Bloch state', EPL 114, 60001 (2016).
+Matlab codes used to generate figures in the paper 'Cusps in the quench dynamics of a Bloch state', EPL 114, 60001 (2016).

 https://iopscience.iop.org/article/10.1209/0295-5075/114/60001